24 Nov

 This kind of orientation or attitude is the basis of an individual's political participation, Which may be active or passive.
 Active orientation makes an individual believe that he can influence the decision-makers in the political system by his efforts.
 In case of passive orientation, the individual has no faith in his ability to influence the decision-makers.
 Instead, he passively accepts what they do.
 This is the basic difference between democratic and non-democratic political cultures.

 In truly democratic countries, political cultures are quite different.
 In the United States, for example, people show their respect to men of authority but in a dignified manner.
 They only shake hands and address even the President of America as "Mr. President".
-It is because the American Constitution had abolished all kinds of feudal honours and modes of address.
+It is because the American Constitution had abolished all kinds of feudal honors and modes of address.

 TYPES OF POITICAL CULTURE :